BugBusterSWE/userManual/chapters/introduction.md

 ## Glossary
-Each occurrence of technical terms, domain and acronyms are marked with a "G" in subscript.
+Each occurrence of technical terms, domain and acronyms is underlined and linked with the glossary.